skygate/skylabs-redux/docs/tutorial.md

 There should be only one store in Redux application.
 The only way to change the state inside it is to dispatch an action on it.

-Redux itself is a small library about 2KB.
-The Redux store exposes a simple API for managing the state.
-The most important methods are:

-- getState for accessing the current state of the application
-- dispatch for dispatching an action
-- subscribe for listening on state changes

 Let's create our store.
 For this, use a function `createStore()`.
 This function takes as the first argument the higher orderer reducer (this one which is not composed with others).